-The Sport Media programme offers you a module framework which provides the fundamental underpinning knowledge, skills and understanding to be able to gain employment in a creative and dynamic role within the fast moving and exciting world of sport media.
+The BSc (Hons) Sport Media degree programme offers you a module framework which provides the fundamental underpinning knowledge, skills and understanding to be able to gain employment in a creative and dynamic role within the fast moving and exciting world of sport media.

 Students will develop and master a wide spectrum of media and broadcast journalism production skills, learn to self-shoot and edit and sharpen their journalistic instinct and editorial judgment.
 They will critically examine the reciprocal relationship between socio-political issues, modern media coverage and professional sport.
 Students will also study elements of sports marketing, media law, and analyse how ethics, a sense of fairness, impartiality, accuracy and a robust knowledge of regulations and rights play a crucial part in operating within the modern sport media, marketing and broadcasting landscape.